Family Law & Disability Law Firm

 What is Long-Term Disability Insurance?

 If you are unable to work due to sickness or a disabling injury, you may be entitled to Long-Term Disability (LTD) Insurance, if you have an LTD policy through your employers or if you obtained one on your own.
 LTD insurance protects you from loss of income from an inability to work due to illness, injury, or accident for an extended period of time.
-Some estimates state that the average employee with a long-term disability misses 2.5 years of work.
+For instance, some estimates state that the average employee with a long-term disability misses 2.5 years of work.
 LTD insurance does not provide insurance for work-related accidents or injuries that are covered by workers’ compensation insurance.

 If your claim has been denied or terminated, or if your policy is not being honored, you may need LTD insurance representation.
 Whether your long-term disability insurance policy is provided by your employer or independent can make a big difference.
 If your insurance policy is provided by your employer, the nature of your employer, specifically whether you are employed by the federal, state or local government or certain nonprofit entities, may also have an impact.
-Insurance companies like Reliance, The Standard, Prudential, and Cigna often issue unfair denials of LTD insurance claims, betting that you won’t hire a lawyer to appeal their denial.
+For example, insurance companies like Reliance, The Standard, Prudential, and Cigna often issue unfair denials of LTD insurance claims, betting that you won’t hire a lawyer to appeal their denial.
 Although there are a lot of personal injury lawyers in Tallahassee, there are very few Tallahassee long-term disability insurance lawyers.
 Contact us today for a free consultation.